Data-Semi/COVID19-map-kanagawa/README.md

 ![Example][image1]

 # Need to improve
-The folium tooltip is not showing Japanese address properly, need to fix it.
+The map will show every circles address when user pointing on it.
+It is not showing Japanese charactor address properly with `folium tooltip`, need to fix it.